amjaadalqahtani/team2-titanic-report/README.md

 # team2-titanic-report
-Report of descriptive statistics on the Kaggle dataset "train.csv" from the Titanic dataset
+Report of descriptive statistics on the "train.csv" dataset from the Titanic data on Kaggle.